pkarsy/NonVolatile/README.md

 Or you can put the "eepromVar.h" file in the same location as the .ino file

 ### Caveats
-Althrough eepromVar variables look and feel just like normal variables, there are some things to keep in mind:
+Although eepromVar variables look and feel just like normal variables, there are some things to keep in mind:
 - **You must make sure you are not modify them too often** or the EEPROM will wear soon (about 100000 writes).